zenml-io/zenml/docs/book/starter-guide/pipelines/parameters-and-caching.md

 Try running the above pipeline, and changing the parameter `gamma` through many runs.
 In essence, each pipeline can be viewed as an experiment, and each run is a trial of the experiment, defined by the `BaseParameters`.
-You can always get the parameters again when you [fetch pipeline runs](./fetching-pipelines.md), to compare various runs.
+You can always get the parameters again when you [fetch pipeline runs](./fetching-pipelines.md), to compare various runs, and of course all this information is also available in the ZenML Dashboard.

 ## Caching in ZenML